mdancho84/mdancho84.github.io/_posts/2018-04-18-keras-lstm-sunspots-time-series-prediction.md

 * Outcomes/Targets (y) must be a 2D Array with dimensions: [samples, timesteps]: The first dimension is the length of values and the second is the number of time steps (lags)

 __Training/Testing__:
-* The training and testing length must be evenly divisble (e.g. training length / testing length must be a whole number)
+* The training and testing length must be evenly divisible (e.g. training length / testing length must be a whole number)

 __Batch Size__: